nitaybz/homebridge-sensibo-ac/README.md

 ### Fan speeds & "AUTO" speed

 Fan speed steps are determined by the steps you have available in the Sensibo app.
-Since HomeKit control over fan speed is with a slider between 0-100, the plugin converts the steps you have in the Sensibo app to values between 1 to 100, when 100 is highest and 1 is lowest. if "AUTO" speed is available in your setup, setting the fan speed to 0, should actually set it to "AUTO" speed.
+Since HomeKit control over fan speed is with a slider between 0-100, the plugin converts the steps you have in the Sensibo app to values between 1 to 100, when 100 is highest and 1 is lowest.
+If "AUTO" speed is available in your setup, setting the fan speed to 0, should actually set it to "AUTO" speed.

 ### Issues & Debug